jaromero/generator-beanpod/README.md

 ## Docs

 * [getting started](docs/README.md) with this generator
-* [recipes](docs/recipes/README.md) for integrating other popular technologies like CoffeeScript
+* [recipes](docs/recipes/README.md) for integrating other popular technologies like Less or React
 * [details](docs/bower.md) about our Bower setup